California Health Care Facility, Stockton (CHCF)

 Physical Address: 7707 Austin Road, Stockton, CA 95215 (Directions)

-- Inmates (include Inmate’s Name and CDCR number):
+- Inmates (include Inmate’s Name and CDCR number) for all facilities:

 Stockton is the county seat of San Joaquin County located along the San Joaquin River in California’s Central Valley.
 There’s so much to see and do including visiting the Haggin Museum to learn about the local history or Micke Grove Regional Park with their Japanese garden and hiking trails.
 If you enjoy sports there’s the Stockton Heat, an affiliate of the Calgary Flames in the National Hockey League or the Stockton Ports, minor league affiliate of the Oakland Athletics baseball team.
 There’s the Stockton Waterfront host to local events and concerts and a fun place to visit during the summer months.